Honoring Lives, Celebrating Life

 Race Weekend Activities

 You may also be interested in exploring OKC’s local attractions during your visit.
 Consider making a trip to the First Americans Museum, stroll around Scissortail Park, enjoy a free art exhibition at Oklahoma Contemporary or cruise through Bricktown on a water taxi tour.
-Other ideas for exploring the city can be found here.
+Other ideas for exploring the city can be found here

 It may seem obvious, but visiting the Oklahoma City National Memorial & Museum at some point during the weekend is highly encouraged.
 The interactive museum and memorial grounds help tell the story and share the impact of April 19th in a highly considerate and unforgettable way.
+Pro tip: race participants get in free with their bib.

 Where to Stay & Getting Around